Haritz07/Designing-Secure-Laboratories-for-Demonstrating-Web3-Off-Chain-Vulnerabilities/README.md

 4. **Setup and Run:**
    -- Each lab includes instructions on installing dependencies and running the respective Node.js application.

-   -- (Optional) Docker files are provided for containerized setups.
+   -- (Optional) Docker files are provided for containerised setups.

 ## Relevance to Web3 Security
 This project illustrates how seemingly simple flaws in Web2 infrastructure can directly impact Web3 systems.
-Even if smart contracts remain secure, vulnerabilities in off-chain components—like relayers and signing services—can lead to:
+Even if smart contracts remain secure, vulnerabilities in off-chain components, like relayers and signing services, can lead to:

-  -- Unauthorized access to sensitive data
+  -- Unauthorised access to sensitive data

   -- Manipulation of transaction flows

-  -- Financial losses in decentralized environments
+  -- Financial losses in decentralised environments

 Properly securing these off-chain components is crucial for the integrity and longevity of Web3 applications.